codeslayer-787/reading-notes/learning.md

 I have to remember to navigate back and forth betweeen folders and not get confused on the workspace.

+## Git is a Version Control System that allows developers to work on the same project.

 Useful commands and steps:

 1. git clone ***Insert website here